Asiana Treks and Tours

 Group or private options, with porter services available

-Comfortable hotel stays in Kathmandu and Pokhara, tea‑house lodges en route
+Comfortable hotel stays in Kathmandu and Pokhara, tea‑house lodges en route.

-Safety‑first acclimatization strategy and optional rest days
+Safety‑first acclimatisation strategy and optional rest days

-Types of Accommodation on the Mardi Himal Trekking
+Types of Accommodation on the Mardi Himal Trekking:

 Once on the trail, accommodation is in locally run teahouses, which are simple guesthouses managed by villagers.
 Each teahouse typically includes a basic twin-sharing room with wooden beds, foam mattresses, pillows, and blankets.
 Toilets are often shared, and only some teahouses have hot showers, which may come with an additional cost (NPR 200–500).
 The further you go up, especially beyond Forest Camp and High Camp, the more limited the facilities become.
 Asiana Treks pre-arranges all accommodations, ensuring a room even during peak seasons.